-Supplements: Additional doses of vitamins, minerals, or other dietary substances; usually taken to enhance diet to get the recommended amount for your age, gender and medical conditions.
+Supplements: Additional doses of vitamins, minerals, or other dietary substances; usually taken to enhance a person’s diet, to get the recommended amount for the person’s age, gender, and medical conditions.

-Tai chi: A form of exercise that combines meditation and flexibility training.
+Tai chi: A form of exercise that combines meditation, flexibility, and balance training.

-Testosterones: A steroid hormone formed by the testes in males and, to a far lesser degree, by the ovary and adrenal glands in women; responsible for male characteristics such as a deep voice and facial hair; is important for normal sexual development and function as well as normal bone development in both men and women.
+Testosterones: A steroid hormone formed by the testes in males and, to a far lesser degree, by the ovary and adrenal glands in women.
+It is responsible for male characteristics such as a deep voice and facial hair and it is important for normal sexual development and function, as well as normal bone development in both men and women.

-Thyroid hormones: Secreted by the thyroid gland, these natural chemicals regulate the body’s metabolism and help to control the rate of bone remodelling; too much can cause bone destruction.
+Thyroid hormones: Secreted by the thyroid gland, these natural chemicals regulate the body’s metabolism and help to control the rate of bone remodelling; too much can cause bone loss.

-T-score: A positive or negative number, representing the number of standard deviations that is calculated based on a comparison between your bone mineral density with that of healthy young adults.
-T-scores between -1.0 and -2.49 indicate osteopenia; T-scores -2.5 and greater indicate Osteoporosis.
+T-score: DXA scan results in adults are known as T scores.
+They can be positive or a negative number.
+They represent the number of standard deviations that is calculated based on a comparison between your bone mineral density with that of healthy young adults.
+T scores between -1.0 and -2.49 indicate osteopenia; T scores of -2.5 or higher indicate Osteoporosis.

 Vertebrae: Individual bones of the spine.
-Fractures of these bones are the most common fractures in people with Osteoporosis.
+Fractures of these bones are very common in people with bone loss.

 Vertebral compression fracture (VCF): A fracture of the body of a vertebra (spine bone) that collapses and makes it thinner and weaker.
-Usually results from Osteoporosis but can also result from complications of cancer or some injuries.
+Usually results from Osteoporosis but can also result from complications of cancer or some other type of injury.

 Vertebral fracture: See vertebral compression fracture.